Free — Rikki Skill

 What's the difference between the free skill and Rikki Platform?

 The free Rikki Skill works in Claude Projects with no infrastructure.
-Rikki Platform (coming soon) adds persistent organizational memory, enterprise data connectors (Jira, GitHub, Slack, Linear), and spec-to-code alignment tracking.
+Rikki Platform (coming soon) adds persistent organizational memory, enterprise data connectors (Jira, GitHub, Slack, Linear), cross-session change tracking, and spec-to-code alignment.
 Join the waitlist to be first to know.